mariami57/job_postings_scrapper/README.md

 - dev.bg is scraped using requests + BeautifulSoup

-- jobs.bg is scraped locally using Selenium (headless Chrome)
+- jobs.bg is scraped locally using Selenium

 - When running in CI environments (such as GitHub Actions), Selenium-based scraping is automatically skipped